nils-nilsen/masters-thesis-project/README.md

 ## Unity

 To test and use the applications tokens for Photon Voice 2 and Photon Fusion 2 are needed.
-You can get them a the Photon Engine Website.
+You can get them at the Photon Engine Website.

 Each `.unitypackage` file can be imported into a Unity project to quickly add the contents.